-- 1. lift the centre section magnetic scribble strip to reveal the screws [D]. - 2.
+- lift the centre section magnetic scribble strip to reveal the screws [D]. - 2.
 Remove the centre section front buffer (p.13) to reveal the screws [E]. - 3.
-Lift panel assembly up and to the left.
+Lift trackball assembly up and to the left caution: the track ball is not captive.